Council Rock School District: Teacher strike

-In mid-2000, reports revealed that teachers in the were considering the possibility of going on strike.
+In mid-2000, reports revealed that teachers in the Council Rock School District were considering the possibility of going on strike.
 At the time, Council Rock's teachers were the highest paid in the state, with a median salary of $85,395 per year, not including benefits.
-Despite the high salaries, the School District averted a strike by offering the Council Rock teachers union (CREA) a contract that included a pay raise for 62% of teachers and dropped a proposal for merit pay.
+Despite the high salaries, the school district averted a strike by offering the Council Rock teachers union (CREA) a contract that included a pay raise for 62% of teachers and dropped a proposal for merit pay.
 The strike was resolved at 4:30 am on September 6, 2002, after an 11-hour negotiation session.